quentin-mckay/portfolio/README.md

 Used realtime visual patching environment [cables.gl](https://cables.gl/home)

-String texture is randomly sampled to create an array of points.
+Text texture is randomly sampled to create an array of points.

-Animation on page load drives interpolation between that array and another array of random 3d points (which has a sine function with modulating phase applied).
+Animation on page load drives interpolation between that array and 2nd array of random 3D points (which has a sine function with modulating phase applied).

 `window.pageYOffset` is then used to transform the viewmatrix in Y axis and drive interpolation to a 3rd array of random points (to spread them back out)